 Depending on the database startup parameters, the following are typical values for -B dependent on database blocksize:

 DB Blocksize Approximate limit for -B value which

 These numbers are largely approximations.

-Changes to some startup parameters which affect shared memory such as -B, -L, -Mxs, -shmsegsize, et al. will likely alter the above limits.
+Other database startup parameters which affect shared memory sizing such as -B, -L, -Mxs, -shmsegsize, et al. will lower the above limits.